How Do You Like Your Literature?

 RISE TO THE LEVEL OF IMAGINATION?

-When Inventions are truly Imaginative, it's as if the author saw them in a vision of some other, very real world.
-They seem to be just both true and invented.
+When Inventions are truly Imaginative, they seem both incredible and marvelous on one hand; and on the other hand so true the author might have seen them in a vision of some other, very real world.

 SHOULDN'T FICTION BE REALISTIC ?

-And a replica of a spoon is just a spoon.
+And a perfect replica of a spoon is just a spoon.

 So now our artist has laboriously created a perfect replica of a factory-made spoon, and is displaying it at an art show.
 In other words, he's got a spoon on a pedestal and is charging folks $50 to view it reverently and comment on it in hushed tones.